jpace7/Java-Signalr/README.md

-replace the path to where you saved the signalr adn java sdk or make a syslink export CLASSPATH="/home/java/signalr-client-sdk.jar:/home/java/HelloWorldAppp.class:/home/java/gson-2.2.2.jar:."
+Replace the path to where you saved the signalr adn java sdk or make a syslink export CLASSPATH="/home/java/signalr-client-sdk.jar:/home/java/HelloWorldAppp.class:/home/java/gson-2.2.2.jar:."